MhtChawla/react-native-basekit/README.md

 3. Reanimated, always import this at top of app.js -> import 'react-native-gesture-handler'

-4. Responsive-ui, file added in src/utils/responsive-ui.js use.......
+4. Responsive-ui, file added in src/utils/responsive-ui.js use it accordingly.

 5. MST, just read the doc in src/store/help.txt